Head Teacher Gabriel Guyton, MA, MSEd

 Stephanie is teaching in the Early Intervention Playgroup at Bank Street.
 She earned her BA in Sociology and Latin American Caribbean Studies, Binghamton University and is currently working on her MA at Sarah Lawrence in Health Advocacy.
 Stephanie plans on creating a nonprofit health organization for young women.

-Jamie is a student teacher who earned her bachelors degree from Indiana University where she majored in Speech and Hearing Sciences.
-Currently, she is working towards her Masters in Education, with a concentration in Early Intervention, from Bank Street College of Education.
+Liz is a student teacher who earned her B.S. degree from Manhattan College where she majored in a dual certification Early Childhood/Childhood General and Special Education program.
+Currently, she is working towards her Masters in Infant and Family Development/Early Intervention with a bilingual extension, from Bank Street College of Education.

 Liz has worked as a paraprofessional in New York City district 75 public schools for 2 years, interacting with children with a wide range of differential variations.
 While at the Bank Street Family Center, she will also be working as a SEIT (Special Education Itinerant Teacher) for Los Niños Services.